EranStarkLab/SpatiotemporalSpiking/README.md

 unit from every shank (shankclu) and recording session (filename) about the functionality (excitatory-exc;
 inhibitory-inh), responsiveness to light (act) and region (region; 0 corresponds to neocortex and >=1 corresponds to CA1).
-* As the provided data accounts only for a small fraction of the dataset used in the paper, the post-processed data, after feature extraction is also provided under _data_files/postprocess_data/_.
-The directory includes two
-sub-directories: _cluster_data/_ containing the features of all three modalities and _cluster_data_wf_trans/_ which contains only waveform-based features extracted from the transformed spikes.
+* As the raw data provided for testing the first module are a subset of the full dataset used in the manuscript, all post-processed data (after feature extraction) are also provided under _data_files/postprocess_data/_.
+The directory includes two sub-directories: _cluster_data/_ containing the features of all three modalities and _cluster_data_wf_trans/_ which contains only waveform-based features extracted from the transformed spikes.
 Note that _cluster_data/_ does not contain chunk statistics.
 To extract chunk statistics you may utilize _preprocessing_pipeline.py_.
 * Since execution times can be prolonged (see _Replicating results_ below), results files are provided under _data_files/results/_ and can be used for Modules 4 and 5.
 See _paths.py_ for explanations of the different result files
 * Statistical data, specifically mat files containing the p-values of the correlation coefficients and mutual information values are available under _data_files/statistics/_.

 ## Replicating results
-1) To add chunk statistics to the data run _preprocessing_pipeline.py_.
+1) To add chunk statistics to the data, run _preprocessing_pipeline.py_.
 Be sure to run Module 1 before or alternatively manually execute only the function _add_chunk_statistics_.
 Due to having to load and modify large files, execution may take a few minutes on a standard pc (tested on 7th generation Intel i7 processor and 16 GB of RAM).
 2) Run Module 3 with NUM_ITER=50, and ML_INPUT_PATH set to SAVE_PATH_RICH.
 This may take around a day on a standard PC,